alice-ruv/board-games/README.md

 &nbsp;&nbsp;

-7. [ServerGameManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/managers/ServerGameManager.java) runs _startGame(GameFullData)_ if two different users created consumer subscribed to a topic with the same gameId updated in DB.
+7. If two different users updated their subscription with the same gameId in DB,  [ServerGameManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/managers/ServerGameManager.java) runs _startGame(GameFullData)_.
-  &nbsp;&nbsp;

      Therefore, JMSProducer created in server.
 Now the server can interact with the clients by sending messages to topic_{gameId}_{userId}:

      ```java
         String topicName = "topic" + gameId + "_" + userId;
         Topic topic = this.context.createTopic(topicName);
         this.context.createProducer().send(topic, gameMessage);
      ```

+     [StartGameMessage](BoardGames/common/src/main/java/common/StartGameMessage.java) is sent back to the client.